Laptop Tips

 Dip your sponge or microfiber cloth in distilled, deionized, or filtered water, and then let it wring (nearly dry) in order to avoid any water drips.
 It is worth mentioning that using non-filtered water can also damage the screen as some minerals in this type of water are very hard and can cause scratches on the screen.
 We also recommend you put something on the keyboard to cover it (to make sure that it is safe from the drips) during this whole process.

 Gently wipe that specific dirty area of the screen and then wait for the screen to get completely dry.
-You can also use a microfiber cloth for drying it quickly.
-After the process of drying gets complete, you can use your laptop.
+You can also use a microfiber cloth to dry it quickly.
+After the process of drying is complete, you can use your laptop.

 For Cleaning Oily and Sticky Dirt: